Skip To Main Content

 Arabic A

 Students who are registered with an Arab nationality (as per the nationality on the Emirates ID card) must study Arabic A in Years 12 and 13.
-Students registered with a non-Arab nationality (as per the nationality on the Emirates ID card) who are already studying Arabic A and wish to continue this subject in Years 12 and 13 may select Arabic A in place of one of their A level subjects.
-This must be indicated in the online application.
+Students registered with a non-Arab nationality (as per the nationality on the Emirates ID card) who are already studying Arabic A and wish to continue this subject in Years 12 and 13 may select Arabic A alongside their A level subjects.
+This must be indicated in the online application. *Students of Arabic A who also wish to take A Level Arabic must select this in Option Block A.

 Applicants who hold an Arab passport and are currently attending school outside the UAE must contact the Registrar.